Weimaraner Puppies: Cute Pictures And Facts - DogTime

 A sedentary lifestyle will not cut it for this breed.
 Unfortunately, if you aren’t home often or feel strapped for time or space, a Weimaraner puppy may not be for you.

-That is not to say you cannot have a Weimaraner if you live in a compact or urban setting.
-You will just need to be conscious about getting your Weimaraner puppy the exercise and outdoor space they need.
+That is not to say you can’t have a Weimaraner if you live in a compact or urban setting.
+You’ll just need to be conscious about getting your Weimaraner puppy the exercise and outdoor space they need.

 7. They Crave Companionship

 The good news is even though your Weimaraner may be a little rambunctious, at the end of the day, they truly want to be your best bud.
 Weimaraners are notoriously affectionate.
 They love to snuggle and see what you’re up to.

 Some people have even claimed that their Weimaraner pup has no qualms popping in the tub with them.
 Many owners even compare them to velcro–they always stick.

 While having a cuddly dog is amazing, that also means that they can be prone to separation anxiety.
 Fortunately, there are easy ways to curb this type of anxiety.

 Their buddy-buddy persona also means they are not the type of dogs who can be left out in a yard all day or at home for long stretches of time.
 If you’re thinking about getting a Weimaraner puppy, make sure you have the time and energy to commit to this snuggly breed.

 Do you have a Weimaraner puppy?
-What challenges did you face while raising your Weimaraner pup?
-Any advice you would have for first-time Weimaraner parents?
+What challenges did you face while raising them?
+Do you have any advice for first-time Weimaraner parents?
 Let us know in the comments below!